yashika0998/codewayy_web_series/README.md

 + List of task is included in different folder to reffer.

-+ All the animation, images used are stored in media.
++ All the animation, images used are stored in images.